2DMamba: Efficient State Space Model for Image Representation with Applications on Giga-Pixel Whole Slide Image Classification: Method

 \subsection{Architecture of \methodnameMIL~}

-The overall architecture of \methodnameMIL~is illustrated in Fig.\ref{fig:2dmamba}. \methodnameMIL~includes: $U$ layers of \methodname~blocks and an aggregator.
+The overall architecture of \methodnameMIL~is illustrated in Fig.\ref{fig:2dmamba}.
+The model includes: $U$ layers of \methodname~blocks and an aggregator.
 The first component is the stack of $U$ \methodname~layers.
 We utilize the design of the original Mamba block \cite{mamba} and replace the original 1D selective scan with our 2D variant.
 The second component is an aggregator, which is an attention based module with two linear projections, producing a slide feature.\\ Our \methodnameMIL~first tiles an input WSI into patches $\{X_{i, j}\}$ with $i\in\{1,2,\dots, H\}$ and $j\in\{1,2,\dots, W\}$. $H$ and $W$ denote the number of the tiled patches along the height and width dimensions, respectively.
 These patches are then embedded differently based on their types.
 Tissue patches are embedded using a pre-trained pathology feature extractor $f$.
 Additionally, we propose using a learnable token $p$ to represent non-tissue patches padded to obtain a 2D rectangle feature map.
 This allows the model to learn the proper representation of non-tissue regions during training.
 Formally, the WSI is transformed into a feature map $x$ with a rectangle shape $(H, W)$:

-\subsection{2D selective SSM architecture}
+\subsection{2D selective SSM architecture.}

 We detail 2D selective SSM architecture.
 The key component of \methodname~is the \textit{2D selective scan} operation.
 In contrast to vanilla mamba which aggregates information from a flattened 1D sequence, \methodname~aggregates both geometric and semantic information directly from a 2D feature map.
 Particularly, \methodname~conducts both horizontal and vertical scans in parallel.
 For simplicity, we omit the state dimension superscript $d$ in this section.
 The parameters of the 2D selective scan remain the same as 1D in Eq.~\eqref{equ:ssm}, with the subscript being $(i, j)$ to index 2D inputs instead of $t$.
-We reuse $x_{i,j}$ to represent the input of the 2D selective scan after normalization, projection, and convolution layers in Fig.~\ref{fig:2dmamba}.\\ As shown in Fig.~\ref{fig:2dmamba}, we first conduct a horizontal scan on each row independently.
-This operation is similar to applying a 1D selective scan on each row.
+We reuse $x_{i,j}$ to represent the input of the 2D selective scan after normalization, projection, and convolution layers in Fig.~\ref{fig:2dmamba}.\\ We formulate 2D scanning in a manner similar to the vanilla Mamba to maintain efficient parallelism.
+As shown in Fig.~\ref{fig:2dmamba}, we first conduct a horizontal scan on each row independently, equivalent to applying a 1D selective scan to each row.
 Specifically, the state $h_{i,j}^{\mathrm{hor}}$ obtained during the horizontal scan is:

 Note that, for the first column, we assume $h_{i, 0}^{\mathrm{hor}} = 0$, and thus $h_{i,1}^{\mathrm{hor}} = \bar{B}_{i, 1} x_{i,1}$.
 Two parameters $\bar{A}_{i, j}$ and $\bar{B}_{i, j}$, which depend on $x_{i,j}$, regulates the information of previous states $h_{i, j-1}$ and current input $x_{i,j}$.\\ After the horizontal scan, we apply our vertical scan on each column of $h_{i,j}^{\mathrm{hor}}$ independently.
 Compared with horizontal scan, we replace $\bar{B}_{i, j} x_{i,j}$ with the result $h_{i,j}^{\mathrm{hor}}$ obtained from the horizontal scan.